edgedb/cla-bot/docs/README.md

 file.

 Finally, install the GitHub App onto the organization.
 Grant access to all repositories (although, the CLA-Bot supports also access to specific repositories).

+To install the application, click on the "Install app" link in the application's settings page.

 ![Install application screen](./installing-app.png)